wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/using-the-command-line-interface.md

      Available Commands:
-         count                                    Get transaction count for the current month count [year] [month]                     Get transaction count for the given year and month remote [start] [end] [--path[=<path>]]   Generate the transaction report at the given location for the given period remote [start] [end]                     Generate the transaction report at the current location with the data from the specified date remote [start] [--path[=<path>]]         Generate the transaction report at the given location for the given period
+         count                                    Get transaction count for the current month count [year] [month]                     Get transaction count for the specified year and month remote [start] [end] [--path[=<path>]]   Generate transaction report for the specified period and store in the specified location remote [start] [end]                     Generate transaction report for the specified date and store in the current location remote [start] [--path[=<path>]]         Generate transaction report for the specified period and store in the specified location

      Available Flags:
          -p, --path              Specify a directory path to create the transaction count report.
-Applicable only to the command "report"
+Applicable only to the "report" command.

      Examples:
          # To get the transction count for the current month
          mi transaction count

-         # To get the transction count for 2020/05
+         # To get the transction count for 2020/05 [YYYY/MM]
          mi transaction count 2020 05

-         # To generate the transction count report at the given location with data between 2020-01 and 2020-05.
+         # To generate transction count report with data between 2020-01 and 2020-05 at the specified location
          mi transaction report 2020-01 2020-05 --path=</dir_path>

-         # To generate the report at the given location with data from 2020-01 upto now.
+         # To generate transaction count report with data from 2020-01 (upto current date) at the specified location
          mi transaction count 2020-01 --path=</dir_path>

-         # To generate the report at the current location for data between the given period of dates.
+         # To generate transaction count report at the current location for data between 2020-01 and 2020-05
          mi transaction count 2020-01 2020-05

     ```